 sports drinks should be avoided (especially in younger children) as

+these solutions contain too much sugar and not enough electrolytes.
 One standard remedy is the

 glucose-based Oral Rehydration Salts (ORS) solution.
 WHO/UNICEF ORS solution